noaa-garfo/discaRd/CAMS/MODULES/GROUNDFISH/groundfish_comparison_notes.md

 ## 4/27/22

-- needed to adjust the get `get_obs_disc_vals` function because it was not pullign the pro-rated discards as the obs discard amounts..
+- needed to adjust the get `get_obs_disc_vals` function because it was not pulling the pro-rated discards as the obs discard amounts..
 - Following that, it looks like we need to change the `make_bdat_focal` function.
 It looks like it was using both obs and unobs hauls when assigning OBS_KALL, which then feeds d/k calculations

 ``` sql